Campus Improvement Plan

 Evaluation Data Sources: Skyward data and Texas Academic Performance Report

-Strategy 1: 4 week and end of 9 week recognitions/incentives will be given for those with perfect attendance.
-At Progress Reports, those with perfect attendance will participate in Popsicles with Principals, at Report Cards those with perfect attendance will participate with Pizza with the Principals.
-TWE will also have a school wide attendance incentive by classrooms.
+Strategy 1: Mid 9 Week and end of 9 week recognition/incentives will be given to students with perfect attendance.
+Thornwood will have a school wide attendance incentive by classrooms.

 Strategy's Expected Result/Impact: Increase student attendance rate